Australia Petrol & Diesel — 2026 Two-Scenario Forecast

 Scenario 2: +16 c/L Jul 1 partial cliff, then +16 c/L full expiry Aug 2

-The excise decision (RESOLVED for Jun 30, PENDING for Aug 2)Jun 30 settled: partial extension at 16 c/L to Aug 2.
-Aug 2 is the new decision date.
-The Australian fuel excise was halved from 52.6 to 26.3 cents per litre on April 1, 2026, with states and territories agreeing to forgo GST revenue on fuel (~5.7 c/L) — a combined consumer-facing reduction of about 32 c/L. Rather than allowing the full 32 c/L to expire unrenewed on Jun 30 (feared outcome) or extending the full relief (hoped outcome), the government confirmed Jun 23 that a 16 c/L discount will remain in force until August 2.
-This means: on Jul 1 there IS a ~16 c/L step-up (from full excise cut to half excise cut) — real but half the feared impact.
+The excise decision (Jul 1 CONFIRMED, Aug 2 PENDING)Jul 1 landed as expected: partial step-up to 16 c/L relief, holding to Aug 2.
+Aug 2 is the live decision date.
+The Australian fuel excise was halved from 52.6 to 26.3 cents per litre on April 1, 2026, with states and territories agreeing to forgo GST revenue on fuel (~5.7 c/L) — a combined consumer-facing reduction of about 32 c/L. Rather than allowing the full 32 c/L to expire unrenewed on Jun 30 (feared outcome) or extending the full relief (hoped outcome), the government confirmed Jun 20 that a 16 c/L discount would remain in force until August 2 — and that step landed as scheduled on Jul 1, confirmed by ACCC at 158.1 c/L (up from 151.5 c/L Jun 30).
 After Aug 2, the cabinet must decide again: extend the remaining 16 c/L (Scenario 1) or let it expire in full (+16 c/L mechanical jump on Aug 2, Scenario 2).
-The two scenarios on this page now bracket the Aug 2 decision, both showing the Jul 1 partial cliff as given.
+The two scenarios on this page now bracket that Aug 2 decision.
 GEF will update this page after each official ACCC print (Fridays, Australia time) and immediately upon any Aug 2 decision or further cabinet announcement.

 Geelong & the MSOAustralia's import-dependence story, and the buffers that exist against it.
 Australia imports approximately 90% of its refined liquid fuels (petrol, diesel, jet) as a structural feature of its energy market — only Geelong (Viva Energy, Victoria) and Lytton (Ampol, Queensland) remain operating, and together they cover under 20% of national demand.
 Most refined product arrives from Singapore, South Korea and Japan, whose refineries are themselves significantly supplied by Middle Eastern crude — so the Strait of Hormuz reaches Australia by one-step indirection.
 Geelong RCCU RESTARTED Jun 23: Viva Energy confirmed the Residue Catalytic Cracking Unit is back online at >90% of normal capacity.
 The Alkylation unit remains offline and "repair or replacement options are being assessed" — Geelong expected to operate at slightly reduced capacity into 2027.
 The Minimum Stockholding Obligation (in force since 2022) requires industry to hold roughly 21 days of forward consumption cover.
 As of the latest PM&C taskforce update (mid-June), stocks of diesel and petrol are above average — with petrol stocks at the highest level since the MSO began.
-None of this prevents a price increase from the Jul 1 partial cliff — buffers protect against physical shortages, not tax changes — but they do explain why the GEF Australia pin remains on watch rather than escalating to confirmed shortage.
+None of this prevented the Jul 1 excise step-up from landing — buffers protect against physical shortages, not tax changes — but they do explain why the GEF Australia pin remains on watch rather than escalating to confirmed shortage.